mattdesl/tweenr/README.md

 #### `tweenr.cancel()`

 Clears and cancels all tweens stored in this tweenr instance.
+Returns this for chaining.

 --